Last Quarter: Characters

 Mizuki is a 17-year-old high school student who has recently been struggling with her father's re-marriage and infidelity from her ex-boyfriend.
-After meeting Adam one night, she is drawn to him in an instant and quickly falls in love with him, spending two weeks with him every night in secret.
+After meeting Adam one night, she is drawn to him in an instant and quickly falls in love with him, spending every night with him in secret for two weeks.
 When she attempts to pursue him as he is leaving, she is hit by a car and falls in a coma, awakening with no recollection of her past other than Adam.
 After meeting her, Hotaru and her classmates nickname her "Eve" and decide to help her recover her memories.
 However, they later learn that Sayaka Kamijo's soul has also possessed her, which leads her into confusing Sayaka's memories as her own.